Secondary

 What will you learn?

-• Your students will develop a deep, secure and connected understanding of the maths they are learning
+• Your students will think, reason and discuss their maths in order to deepen their understanding a deep, secure and connected understanding of the maths they are learning

 • You will increase your confidence in planning for progression in maths